openbmc/openbmc/poky/documentation/bsp-guide/bsp.rst

    click-through license agreements presented by the website.
-If you want to build the image yourself using the recipes contained within the BSP tarball, you will still need to create an appropriate :term:`LICENSE_FLAGS_WHITELIST` to match the encumbered recipes in the BSP.
+If you want to build the image yourself using the recipes contained within the BSP tarball, you will still need to create an appropriate :term:`LICENSE_FLAGS_ACCEPTED` to match the encumbered recipes in the BSP.

 .. note::